 2. The NRF may verify that the input parameters (e.g., NF type) in the access token request match with the corresponding ones in the public key certificate of the NF Service Consumer or those in the NF profile of the NF Service Consumer.
 The NRF checks whether the NF Service Consumer is authorized to access the requested service(s).
 If the NF Service Consumer is authorized, the NRF shall then generate an access token with appropriate claims included.
 The NRF shall digitally sign the generated access token based on a shared secret or private key as described in RFC 7515 [45].
 If the NF Service Consumer is not authorized, the NRF shall not issue an access token to the NF Service Consumer.

 The claims in the token shall include the NF Instance Id of NRF (issuer), NF Instance Id of the NF Service Consumer (subject), NF type of the NF Service Producer (audience), expected service name(s), (scope), expiration time (expiration) and optionally "additional scope" information (allowed resources and allowed actions (service operations) on the resources).
-The claims may include a list of NSSAIs or NSI IDs for the expected NF Service Producer instances.
+The claims may include a list of NSSAIs or NSI IDs for the expected NF Service Producer instances, list of S-NSSAIs or NSI IDs for the NF Service Consumer.
 The claims may include the NF Set ID of the expected NF Service Producer instances.

 3. If the authorization is successful, the NRF shall send access token to the NF Service Consumer in the Nnrf_AccessToken_Get response operation, otherwise it shall reply based on Oauth 2.0 error response defined in RFC 6749 [43].
 The other parameters (e.g., the expiration time, allowed scope) sent by NRF in addition to the access token are described in TS 29.510 [68].